keynou/insightPro/README.md

+# About the Author of This Repo
+Name: Keyvan Noury
+Email address: noury@usc.edu

 #NOTE: THE PROGRAM RUNS PERFECTLY,
 The test suite your provided has a bug with C++ that I can't tell without looking into its code.